M47 Dragon: Dragon III

 A further improved Dragon II, the Dragon III received an even more powerful tandem shaped charge warhead, reportedly a Dragon II head with additional precursor charge.
-Exact penetration remains unknown, though it is claimed to be "several hundred millimeters" better than the SMAW's 600 mm pen HEAA rocket.
+Exact penetration remains unknown, but is likely an improvement over the Dragon II.

 Additionally, the motor is improved, allowing the missile to reach a range of 1,000 meters in 6.5 seconds, much faster than the original missile's 11 second flight time.
 The improved motor increases the range as well, propelling Dragon III to 1,500 meters.

 The second final improvement is a new combined day/night tracker with laser guidance.
 Only the United States Marine Corps bought this variant, beginning in 1991, while the Army opted to wait for Javelin to enter service.

 Saeghe

-Iran has reverse-engineered a version of the Dragon, the Saeghe.
+Iran has reverse-engineered a version of the Dragon, the Saeghe (Persian: صاعقه "lightning").
+This version, like many other reverse engineered weaponry built in Iran, is developed by Defense Industries Organization (DIO).
 They displayed it in 2002 at the Defendory exhibition in Athens, when it was in mass production.
 Hezbollah has acquired Saeghes for anti-tank and anti-armor uses.

 Known versions include Saeghe 1, a copy of Dragon II and Saeghe 2, a copy of Dragon III.
 Saeghe 3 is not confirmed to exist and Saeghe 4 is believed to use a thermobaric warhead.
-It is mostly produced for export, only issued to the Islamic Revolutionary Guard Corps (Iranian National Guard).
+It is mostly produced for export, only issued to the Islamic Revolutionary Guard Corps.

 Saeghe (also transliterated as Saegheh, Saeqeh and several other variations) is a very common name for Iranian weapon systems.
-Other things with the name include a recon drone, a target drone, a fighter jet, an air-to-air missile, and an RPG-7 warhead.
+Other things with the name include a recon drone, a target drone, a fighter jet based on the American F-5E, an air-to-air missile, and an RPG-7 warhead.